ONSdigital/sml-catalogue/performance_tests/README.md

 Selecting one of the .jmx files will open up the details of the test in your JMeter window.

 You can amend the test or run it using the play icon.
-Note if you want to run a test, under 'User Defined Variables' you will need to specify the number of users in the test and test number.
+Note if you want to run a test, under 'User Defined Variables' you will need to specify the number of users in the test, your staff name for the path e.g. john_smith, ramp up time and test number.

 The test will then ramp up the users and check site responses.